ffAudio/foleys_gui_magic/README.md

 It is completely possible to register your own bespoke Components into the builder.
 These Components are already available:

  - Slider (attachable to parameters)
-- ComboBox ( -"- )
+ - ComboBox (attachable to parameters)
-- ToggleButton ( -"- )
+ - ToggleButton (attachable to parameters)
-- TextButton ( -"- )
+ - TextButton (attachable to parameters)
  - XYDragComponent (attachable to two parameters)
  - Plot (displays various 2-d data)
  - LevelMeter (displays different RMS / Max levels)
  - Label
  - MidiKeyboardComponent
  - MidiLearn
  - ListBox
  - WebBrowserComponent

 All Components have the option to add margins/paddings and a border also with rounded corners.
 The View component serves as container, that has the option to layer all child components on top of each other